inescodefam/inescodefam/README.md

 - Java
 - Python

-- 📫 How to reach me: ines.codefam@gmail.com  or via [LinkedIn](https://www.linkedin.com/in/ines-kamber/?originalSubdomain=en)

 - ## 🛰️ My engineering blueprint
 With a strong foundation in **Software Engineering** and a background in **Civil Engineering (Structural Analysis)**, I look at code the same way I look at buildings: it needs a rock-solid foundation, clear architecture, and the resilience to scale.